vizui/designpatterns/docs/content/patterns/foundation/colors.md

 [/pattern]
 [pattern]
 ### Full brand palette
 This is the full USPTO color palette.
-Only a handful the handful above are frequently used in UI elements.
+Only the handful above are frequently used in UI elements.
 <div class="pl-palette">
     <div class="pl-palette-color">
         <div class="pl-palette-preview" style="background-color: #643335;"></div>